ohio0987654321/NonActivating-Window-Demo/README.md

-# Window Modifier for macOS Applications
+# Universal Window Modifier for macOS Applications

 ## Overview

-This proof-of-concept (PoC) project creates a window modifier library that can be injected into macOS applications.
+This project creates a window modifier library that can be injected into any macOS application.
 It enables windows to:

 1. Stay on top of other applications (always-on-top)
 2. Not steal focus when clicked on (accessory window mode)
-3. Be hidden from screen captures (screen capture bypass)
+3. Bypass screen recording detection (privacy enhancement)
 4. Properly integrate with Mission Control and virtual desktops

-The project has been redesigned for better stability with multi-process applications like Discord, Slack, Chrome, and other Electron/Chromium-based apps.
+5. Work universally across all application architectures (standard macOS apps, single-process, multi-process, and Electron-based applications)

+The project has been refactored to work with all macOS applications, regardless of their architecture or design pattern, eliminating any dependencies on specific frameworks or application structures.

 ## Key Features

+- **Universal application support**: Works with standard macOS applications, Electron apps, and complex multi-process applications
 - **Process role detection**: Automatically detects main, renderer, utility, and service processes
-- **Registry system**: Maintains a shared registry across all processes to avoid duplicate window modifications
+- **Cross-process registry system**: Maintains a shared registry across all processes to avoid duplicate window modifications
 - **Startup protection**: Prevents interference with critical initialization processes
 - **Window classification**: Intelligently detects utility windows vs. user interface windows
+- **Screen recording bypass**: Prevents windows from being captured in screen recordings
 - **Error resilience**: Enhanced error handling and recovery mechanisms
 - **Focus preservation**: Better focus management to maintain the current app's activation state
-- **Mission Control integration**: Windows properly appear in Mission Control
+- **Mission Control integration**: Windows properly appear in Mission Control and Exposé
-- **Virtual desktop support**: Windows respect virtual desktop boundaries rather than appearing in fixed positions
+- **Virtual desktop support**: Windows can appear on all spaces or respect virtual desktop boundaries
 - **Retry mechanism**: Automatically retries failed window modifications with exponential backoff

 ## Building